-Lincoln Park opened as a six-hole course in 1909, and later expanded to 18 holes in 1913.
+Lincoln Park opened as a six-hole course in 1909 and expanded to 18 holes in 1913.

 Lincoln Park and Harding Park have been home to the San Francisco City Golf Championship, the oldest and largest municipal city golf tournament, since 1917.
 Former champion Ken Venturi won the tournament in 1950, 1953 and 1957 before he went on to win 14 PGA Tour events, including the 1964 U.S. Open.